Skip to main content

 Tableau has further guidance on this subject as a part of their Author Views for Accessibility article.

-It can greatly help users to have easy access to information about the accessibility features of your data platform.
-Consider adding this information directly to your data visualization, or next to it.
+It can greatly help users to have easy access to information about how to navigate the data visualization.
+Consider adding screen reader and keyboard navigation information directly to your data visualization, or next to it.

 In Power BI, helpful commands for screen reader users to know include Alt + Shift + F11 to open a data table, Tab to move focus between objects, and Ctrl + Shift to move focus within an object.
 Further information is available at Microsoft’s page on consuming reports with accessibility features.